-Trizivir can cause blood disorders such as extremely reduced numbers of red blood cells (severe anemia) or reduced numbers of white blood cells (neutropenia).
-Your health care provider should check your blood cell counts regularly during treatment with Trizivir.
+Trizivir can cause blood disorders such as very low number of red blood cells (severe anemia) or lower than normal number of white blood cells (neutropenia).
+Keep all appointments to have your blood count checked while you’re taking Trizivir.

-Worsening of liver disease (sometimes resulting in death) has occurred in people with both HIV and ribavirin.
-If you are taking Trizivir as well as interferon with or without ribavirin, tell your health care provider if you have any new symptoms.(HCV) who were taking HIV medicines and also being treated for HCV infection with with or without
+Worsening of liver disease (sometimes resulting in death) has occurred in people who have both HIV and ribavirin.
+If you are taking Trizivir as well as interferon with or without ribavirin, tell your health care provider if you have any new symptoms.(HCV) and who were taking HIV medicines and with or without